EcdysisFoundation/bugbox_open/README.md

 When creating new Organizations, these new Organizations will need their LookupChoices populated to be able to create Experiments and use other forms.
 Populate a default set of LookupChoices to get them started, by running the management command `populate_org_choices`, passing the required argument of the new organization ID.

+Certain features of the app assume the first created organization is the apps primary organization.
+Example `bugbox3.taxonomy.constants.ECDYSIS_ORGANIZATION_ID` == 1 is defined to assume the taxonomy app Morphospecies model contents is determined by the primary organization.

 ## Ecdysis01 management commands